isar/isar/docs/docs/watchers.md

 Watchers enable you to efficiently react to changes in the database.
 You can for example rebuild your UI when a contact is added, send a network request when a document is updated etc.

 A watcher is notified after a transaction commits successfully and the target actually changes.
-Watchers can be lazy and not reload the data or they can be non-lazy and fetch new results in the background.

 ## Watching Objects